Liver detox: the complete guide to intelligently detoxifying your liver

 Hepatic detoxification relies on enzymes that transform fat-soluble molecules into more water-soluble forms, allowing for their elimination.
 Schematically, two main phases are often described:

 → Phase I modifies the molecule (oxidation, reduction, hydrolysis).
-This step can produce more reactive intermediates, which explains the importance of the next phase.
+This step can produce more reactive intermediates, which explains the importance of the subsequent phase.

 Liver, gallbladder, and intestine: why transit matters so much

-The liver doesn't work alone.
-Bile circulation, transit quality, and microbiota balance influence elimination efficiency.
+The liver does not work alone.
+Bile circulation, transit quality, and microbiota balance influence the effectiveness of elimination.
 Slow transit can promote the reabsorption of certain compounds, which reduces the benefit of a detox routine focused solely on the liver.

 In practice, a useful liver detox revolves around a trio: bile, intestine, and lifestyle.
-This trio explains why diet and sleep weigh more than most express programs.
+It is this trio that explains why diet and sleep weigh more heavily than most express programs.

 Common signs: how to tell if your liver is overloaded?